roboticist-tav/diego_documentation/docs/corpus/tasks/caterpillar.md

 ## Chain Reactions

 Now the cornerstone of the Persian Chain Movement is to chain reaction, which occurs just before the `active_agent` arrives at it's endpoint on rosary `perimeter_cc`.
-The chain reaction is tiggered by the `active_agent` drone executing the `start_persian_chain` instruct...
+The chain reaction is tiggered by the `active_agent` drone executing the `start_persian_chain` instruct…

 ```Diego
 begin_instruct(start_persian_chain)_for(loiterer);